napari/docs/docs/developers/architecture/app_model.md

     print(points.name)
 ```

-Internally, napari registers a set of "provider" and "processor" functions in
+Internally, napari registers a provider that returns the first Points layer of the
-the `get_app().injection_store`
+current viewer, if there is one present (returning `None` if not).
+It is
+registered in the `app.injection_store` via `app.injection_store.register_provider`.
+Processors can be registered in the same way.

 ```python
 from napari._app_model import get_app